dorren/omnidata/README.md

-* omnidata
+# omnidata

+*Currently in super alpha stage, everything's subjected to change.*

 Omnidata allows you to define your models in persistence agnostic fashion, so you can save in any database you like, mongodb, couchdb, redis, etc.

-Gem uses Virtus for defining attributes.
+Gem uses [Virtus](https://github.com/solnic/virtus#readme) for defining attributes.

 For example: